symfony/symfony-docs/frontend/encore/versus-assetic.rst

 Symfony originally shipped with support for :doc:`Assetic </assetic>`: a pure PHP library capable of processing, combining and minifying CSS and JavaScript files.
-And while Encore is now the recommended way or processing your assets, Assetic still works well.
+And while Encore is now the recommended way of processing your assets, Assetic still works well.

 So what are the differences between Assetic and Encore?